amaralvin7/mpic/README.md

 # mpic

 Marine particle image classification.
+Images were collected during five different sampling campaigns (i.e., domains), which are referred to as *FC*, *FO*, *JC*, *RR*, and *SR*.
+Our goal is to show how images collected from a set of domains can be used to predict labels for images from another domain (i.e., out-of-domain or OOD inference).
+Note that the usage instructions below remain to be elaborated in the future.
 Training data not yet included.

 ## Installation (command line)
 Conda must be installed ([Miniconda](https://docs.conda.io/projects/conda/en/latest/glossary.html#miniconda-glossary) recommended).
 After cloning the repository, create a new virtual environment and download all required dependencies: